Home

 • "But other of the apostles saw I none, save James the Lord's brother."

-The scriptures are replete with clear validation that illustrate Mary had other children.
-Unfortunately, when one cannot justify their teachings with scripture, they must come up with some other way to justify tradition.
-And so rationalizing away scripture is usually the rule of thumb to make doctrines appear valid.
-But doing so means their authority becomes men instead of God.
+The scriptures are replete with validation that Mary had other children.
+Unfortunately, when teachers cannot justify their doctrines with scripture, they come up with some other way of justification, which they call tradition.
+Rationalizing away scripture is usually the rule of thumb to make doctrines appear valid, that actually have no validation in scripture.
+But doing so means their authority of men rather than God.
 What is man's word worth compared to the infallible word of the living God?
 For it is written, "let God be true and every man a Liar."

-We would love to have many Roman Catholics consider the word wisely and come to the truth of scripture.
-But the fact is, you cannot argue anyone into believing anything.
-Either they are noble to receive what is written, or blinded by tradition that they won't receive it.
+We can put our trust in God's word as pure and authoritative truth, or in the words of men, but not both.
+All God's children would love to have Roman Catholics consider the infallible word wisely and come to the truth of scripture.
+But the fact is, you cannot argue anyone into the kingdom, nor into believing anything of the Kingdom.
+That power is in the providence of God alone.
+Either they are made noble to receive what is divinely inspired written, or they will remain blinded by Church tradition that they will not receive it.
 The key is not to let their frustration become your frustration.
-Go into any discussion with the proponents of this doctrines with your eyes wide open.
-Don't expect people to listen to the word of God, because they probably won't.
-Nevertheless, here and there there will be a remnant, a few who will hear, being called of God that they won't blindly follow man-made doctrines.
-The Spirit of truth will guide these to listen with all readiness of mind (as the Bereans of Acts 17:11) to rational consistent Biblical teachings.
-As these Bereans didn't blindly accept what their Priests said, so a few will search it out to see if what is witnessed by you is true.
+Thus we should go into any discussion with the proponents of these doctrines with our eyes wide open.
+Don't expect people to listen to the word of God, because in all likelihood, they won't.
+Nevertheless, here and there there will be a remnant, a few who indeed will be drawn of God to hear and reject blindly following man-made doctrines.
+The Spirit of truth will guide these to listen with all readiness of mind (Acts 17:11) to rational consistent Biblical teachings.
+Just as the Bereans didn't blindly accept what their Priests and rulers of their congregations said, nor even what the Apostle Paul said.
+Rather, they searched the scriptures to see if what was being witnessed to them was true.
+In other words, they understood the authority of divinely inspired scripture over their leaders words.
+In any normal understanding of Jewish idiom, Christ's mother and brethren would not refer to his disciples or followers.

 Acts 1:14